Vecnavium/FormsUI/README.md

 A PocketMine-MP Virion that allows you to create forms.
 A longterm and ongoing support for this virion and will be done at it's best to improve.

 # Pull Requests
 Pull Requests are welcomed.
-PRS must be related to changes that patch bugs or improves the virion itself.
+PRs must be related to changes that patch bugs or improves the virion itself.

 # BugReport